Ken52093/Deep-Learnig/README.md

 # Deep Learning Homework: Charity Funding Predictor

+# Summary

+The model was not totally sucessful but was ended up with the accuracy score of 48% after optimization.
+The initial neural network had a accuracy score of 73%.
+This loss ininc accuracy can be explained from the fact that the model overfitted.
+Furthermore, we could further also optimize our neural network by removing more features or simply adding more data to the dataset to increase accuracy.
+With more resources, I could continue work on the numbers.

 ## Background

 The non-profit foundation Alphabet Soup wants to create an algorithm to predict whether or not applicants for funding will be successful.
 With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.